mckayc/task-donegeon/README.md

 - [🛠️ Tech Stack](#️-tech-stack)
 - [🚀 Getting Started](#-getting-started)
 - [⚙️ Installation and Running](#️-installation-and-running)

+### What's New in Version 0.1.89 (September 22, 2025)
+-   **Full Audit Trail for {history}:** The {history} system has been updated to provide a complete audit trail for multi-step actions.
+Instead of updating a single log entry, the system now creates a new, separate entry for each step, such as "Requested," "Approved," "Rejected," or "Cancelled," ensuring a full and transparent history of all transactions.
+-   **Updated Help Guide:** The in-app {link_help_guide} has been updated to document the new, more detailed logging behavior.

 ### What's New in Version 0.1.88 (September 21, 2025)
 -   **Enhanced Chronicle Logging:** Fixed an issue where creating new items ({link_manage_items}) and making purchases from a {store} were not being recorded.
 These events will now correctly appear in the {history} log.